-This homemade refined sugar free bbq sauce is made with simple, wholesome ingredients and it turned out really well.
+This homemade, refined sugar-free, paleo bbq sauce recipe is made with simple ingredients and turned out well.
 I love barbecue sauce, but it’s one of those high sugar condiments that I typically avoid.

 When I noticed dried chipotle peppers in the spice aisle at the grocery store, I suspected they’d be perfect in this bbq sauce.
 They add just the right amount of smoky, spicy flavour to this recipe.